waggle-sensor/sage-website/docs/about/architecture.md

 # Architecture

-The Waggle cyberinfrastructure consists of coordinating hardware and software services enabling AI at the edge.
+The cyberinfrastructure consists of coordinating hardware and software services enabling AI at the edge.
 Below is a quick summary of the different infrastructure pieces, starting at the highest-level and zooming into each component to understand the relationships and role each plays.

 ## High-Level Infrastructure

 ![Figure 1: High-level Node & Beehive Relationship](./images/arch_high_01.svg)

-There are 2 main components of the Waggle cyberinfrastructure:
+There are 2 main components of the cyberinfrastructure:
-- the [Waggle Nodes](#waggle-nodes) that exist at the edge
+- [Nodes](#waggle-nodes) that exist at the edge
-- the Waggle Cloud that hosts services and storage systems to facilitate running [“science goals”](#science-goals) @ the edge
+- The cloud that hosts services and storage systems to facilitate running [“science goals”](#science-goals) @ the edge

-Every edge node maintains connections to 2 core Waggle Cloud components: 1 to a [Beehive](#beehive) and 1 to a [Beekeeper](#beekeper)
+Every edge node maintains connections to 2 core cloud components: 1 to a [Beehive](#beehive) and 1 to a [Beekeeper](#beekeper)

 ### Beekeeper